Dr. Rossella Salandra and Prof. Ammon Salter, School of Management, University of Bath

-By agreement, but we are aiming for a start date of 1st April, 2019.
-The internship will need to be completed by 30th September 2019.
+By agreement, but we are aiming for a start date of 1st September 2019 and ideally to complete the internship by 31st December 2019.

-There is scope to accommodate flexible working arrangements, although the intern will be expected to attend meetings in London (and potentially in Swindon and Sheffield) on an ad hoc basis.
+KTN’s main office is in London, but there is scope to work remotely from the PhD student’s home institution and to accommodate flexible working arrangements.
+The intern will be expected to attend meetings in London (and potentially in Swindon and Sheffield) on an ad hoc basis.

 Funding and time commitment

-A total of £4,500 will be paid in equal monthly instalments over the agreed duration of the internship (e.g. a £1,500 per month stipend for 3 months, if working on the internship on a full time basis; or a £750 per month stipend for 6 months if working part time).
-Travel to meetings and other agreed expenses will be reimbursed in addition.
-This flexibility is designed to accommodate restrictions on working hours for international students.
-The funds will be transferred to the university at which the PhD student is registered and the stipend and travel expenses will be paid by the PhD student’s home institution.
+A total of £4,500 will be paid in equal monthly instalments over the agreed duration of the internship (e.g. a £1,500 per month stipend for 3 months, if working on the internship on a full-time basis).
+The flexibility to undertake the internship on a part time basis is designed to accommodate restrictions on working hours for international students with a Tier 4 student visa.
+International applicants will need to be registered for their studies with a UK institution.
+Travel to meetings and other agreed expenses will be reimbursed in addition to the stipend.
+The funds will be transferred to the university at which the PhD student is registered, and the stipend and travel expenses will be paid by the PhD student’s home institution.

-Applications should be sent to email@example.com by noon on Friday March 15th 2019.
+Applications should be sent to email@example.com by Friday 19th July at 17:00.

 Please ensure that the university at which you are registered agrees to support your application.

 Shortlisted candidates will be invited to an interview, which may be conducted online.
-The provisional date for interviews is Tuesday 26th March, 2019.
+Interviews will take place during the week commencing 12th August.